Ritsu Dōan: PSV Eindhoven

 Dōan joined PSV Eindhoven on a five-year contract in 2019.

 Loan to Arminia Bielefeld

 In September 2020, he moved on loan to Bundesliga side Arminia Bielefeld for the 2020–21 season.
 Dōan made his debut in the opening game of the season, a 1–1 draw against Eintracht Frankfurt.
 Dōan scored his first goal for Bielefeld in a 4–1 home defeat against Bayern Munich.

 SC Freiburg

 On 5 July 2022, SC Freiburg announced that they had signed Dōan ahead of the 2022–23 season.
+Later that year, he scored his first goal for the club on 6 August, in a 4–0 win versus Augsburg.
+In the 2024–25 season, he became his club's top scorer with 10 goals, all scored in the Bundesliga.

+Eintracht Frankfurt

+On 7 August 2025, Dōan joined fellow Bundesliga side Eintracht Frankfurt by signing a contract until 2030.

 International career

 Youth

 In May 2017, Dōan was elected Japan national under-20 team for the 2017 U-20 World Cup.
 At this tournament, he played full-time in all four matches and scored three goals.

 Senior

 On 30 August 2018, Dōan received his first international call-up from the Japan national team for the Kirin Challenge Cup 2018.
 He started his debut appearance in a friendly match against Costa Rica on 11 September 2018, and scored his debut goal in a friendly match against Uruguay on 16 October 2018.

 He was called-up by Hajime Moriyasu to represent Japan in the 2022 FIFA World Cup.
 He featured in Japan's first match of the competition against Germany on 23 November 2022, being subbed on in the second half while Japan was 1–0 down.
 Dōan scored the equalizer four minutes after coming on as his side later went on to win the game 2–1.
 In an almost identical turn of events, he was subbed on in the second half of Japan's final group stage match against Spain on 1 December 2022 while Japan was 1–0 down, and scored the equalizer two minutes after coming on as his side later went on to win 2–1.
 The win ultimately qualified Japan for the tournament's knockout stages as group winners.